 - Safari to show your bookmarks, start a new private tab, start a new tab or show your reading list

-- Clock to create an alarm or start a stopwatch
+- Clock to create an alarm, start a stopwatch or start a timer

 - Siri Shortcuts to see your shortcuts or create a new shortcut

-- Weather app to see the weather in your location at a quick glance
+- Weather app to see the weather in your location, add a location, or see other recent locations

 - Health app to see your Medical ID, a summary or all your health data

-- WhatsApp to start a new chat, search chats, open the camera, see your latest messages or see your QR code
+- WhatsApp to start a new chat, search chats, open the camera or see your starred messages

 - Slack to snooze notifications or search your DMs and channels